HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 Notes are written as "//NOTE", tasks are written as "//TODO" and bugs in the original implementation are written as "//BUG", all without the quotation marks.
 This allows using the editor's search function to quickly jump to these points.
 An optional colon (:) can be suffixed, so make sure the editor ignores these.

 Pseudocode is based on how C works, so if an integer is added to or subtracted from a pointer it means the pointer is advanced by the amount of bytes its value takes up.
 For instance, if `p` is a pointer to a word and a word is two bytes in size, then `p + 2` is a pointer that points four bytes (two words) further away from `p`.
 Variables in pseudocode are considered immutable, every arithmetic operation returns a copy.
 In the above example the pointer `p` would not advance, instead `p + 2` would be a new pointer.
 To mutate a variable use a verb such as "increment" or "advance".

+Pointers and arrays are used more or less interchangably in the pseudocode as well.
+Usually when a pointer is described as a "sequence" of something it can be an array as well.
+Similarly, the square bracked notation `pointer[i]` means "the value of `pointer + i`".
+Whether the actual implementation uses pointers, arrays, vectors, linked lists of whatever is irrelevant.

 2D or 3D